6 Strategies for When You Feel Overwhelmed at Work

-How this helps: Gets you into the mode of working smarter rather than harder and relieves nagging anxiety about tasks you haven't done.
+How this helps: It gets you into the mode of working smarter rather than harder and relieves nagging anxiety about tasks you haven't done.

 6. Do the minimum necessary to get a task done.

 There are all sorts of occasions where I make tasks more complicated or difficult than they need to be.
-For example, I'll sit down to write an article and attempt to hit ten points when actually 5 points, or even 3, is fine.
+For example, I'll sit down to write an article and attempt to hit ten points when actually five points—or even three—is fine.

-One of the biggest self-sabotaging thinking habits for anxious perfectionists is overcomplicating solutions to problems.
-You imagine that what's necessary to move forward is something more complicated or difficult than is reality.
+One of the biggest self-sabotaging thinking habits for anxious perfectionists is over-complicating solutions to problems.
+You imagine that what's necessary to move forward is something more complicated or difficult than what it is in reality.
 Look for the simplest solution and take that road.